Sanjin Pehlivanović

 Sanjin Pehlivanović (born 11 August 2001) is a Bosnian professional pool player.
-Pehlivanovic won the WPA World Nine-ball Championship, defeating Robbie Capito in the final 9–1.
-He is also an eight-time junior European Pool Championships champion, winning events 8-Ball, 9-Ball, and 10-Ball.
+He is an eight-time junior European Pool Championships champion, winning events 8-Ball, 9-Ball, and 10-Ball.
 In 2021, he also received a runners-up medal in the European championship 9-Ball event, losing in the final to Germany's Joshua Filler.

-At the 2017 Klagenfurt Open, Pehlivanvic reached the quarter-finals, his best result on the Euro Tour to date.
+At the 2017 Klagenfurt Open, Pehlivanović reached the quarter-finals, his best result on the Euro Tour to date.
 He would lose the match 9–8 to Mateusz Śniegocki.